zalacer/projects-tn/README.md

     a Maven Java project exported from Eclipse.
 A review of RESTful web services and instructions for building a RESTful web services project in Eclipse are in JAX-RSdemo1/RESTful-Web-Services.pdf.

-**JavaClassMethodOverrideDemo** is a Java project demonstrating class method hiding
+**JavaClassMethodOverrideDemo** is a Java project demonstrating class method hiding.

+**ScalaFunctionsAsArgsDemo** is a Scala project demonstrating functions as arguments.